greenplum-db/gpdb-archive/gpdb-doc/markdown/security-guide/topics/Authorization.html.md

 TIME '02:00'     # 24-hour time implied.
 This is equivalent to TIME '02:00 AM'.
 ```

-**Important:** Time-based authentication is enforced with the server time.
+> **Important** Time-based authentication is enforced with the server time.
 Timezones are disregarded.

 To specify an interval of time during which access is denied, use two day/time specifications with the words `BETWEEN` and `AND`, as shown. `DAY` is always required.